YukeshRaghav/Mobile-Cloud-Computing--Java/README.md

 - `screenshots`: Screenshots of the application.
 - `tests`: Unit tests for the application.

-## Features

-- Feature 1: Describe feature 1.
-- Feature 2: Describe feature 2.
-- ...

-## Usage

-Describe how to use the application or run the code.
-Include any prerequisites, setup instructions, and usage examples.

 ## Contributing

 Contributions are welcome!
 If you'd like to contribute to this project, please follow these guidelines: